Eddie Segura

-Eddie Livington Segura Martínez (born 2 February 1997) is a Colombian professional footballer who last played as a defender for Major League Soccer club Los Angeles FC.
+Eddie Livington Segura Martínez (born 2 February 1997) is a Colombian professional footballer who currently plays as a defender for Major League Soccer club Los Angeles FC.

 Club career

 Segura started his career with Deportivo Pereira and made his senior debut in Categoría Primera B as a 16-year-old on 5 May 2013, playing the whole match in a 4–2 win away at Universitario Popayán.
 In 2017, he joined Atlético Huila and played his first match in Categoría Primera A on 5 February 2017, in a 1–1 draw with Patriotas Boyacá.

 On 21 November 2018, Segura joined MLS club Los Angeles FC on a six month loan deal with an option to make the deal permanent.
 On 29 July 2019, Segura's move to Los Angeles was made permanent.

 International career

 In November 2019, Segura received his debut international call-up, with the Colombia under-23 national team for a friendly against Japan.